ulfschneider/ulf.website/content/posts/2025-02-23-wwbt-neuenrade.md

 <figure>
 <img src="/img/secan/IMG_7106.jpg">
 <figcaption> It was the first deployment of my new <a href="https://fairlightcycles.com">Fairlight</a> Secan 3.0, which I ride in a frame size 56 R with 650 B wheels and 2.2 inch Continental Race King tires.
 The ride is pretty comfortable with the big rubber and the bike itself is capable, efficient, and fast.
 Did I mention it is a joy to ride?
-In case you don´t know, it´s made of Reynolds 853 steel.</figcaption>
+In case you don´t know, it´s made of Reynolds 853 steel and it carries <a href="/2024-08-06-klean-kanteen/">steel drinking bottles</a>.</figcaption>
 </figure>

 <figure>